 {121}

 that false teachers would arise among them.
-Even in the lifetime of the devoted apostle, he had to say, &#8220;All seek their own, not the things which are Jesus Christ&#8217;s&#8221;: a state leaving easy room for the evil and mischief to introduce itself.
+Even in the life time of the devoted apostle, he had to say, "All seek their own, not the things which are Jesus Christ's": a state leaving easy room for the evil and mischief to introduce itself.
 While men slept, the enemy came and sowed tares.

-There remains yet one passage which I have not hitherto quoted, which (as the passage of John has shewn us that the last times&#8212;whatever their prolongation&#8212;were already come) identifies the objects of the revelation as then existing with those who are objects of judgment at the close, on the Lord&#8217;s return.
+There remains yet one passage which I have not hitherto quoted, which (as the passage of John has shewn us that the last times -- whatever their prolongation -- were already come) identifies the objects of the revelation as then existing with those who are objects of judgment at the close, on the Lord's return.